eventjumbler/selenium-container-autoscale/README.md

 It currently only works with Firefox hosted on hyper.sh containers but may expand to other browsers and container hosts in future.

 This is a work in progress and so should be used with some caution.
-In particular, auto-shutdown has not yet been implemented so be sure to shut down your containers when you're finished.
-It also has no unit tests and may be prone to race conditions when under heavy use (e.g. > 100 concurrent instances).
+In particular it may be prone to race conditions when launching lots of instances concurrently.

 ## Getting Started